 A Syrian-born multidisciplinary artist based in Berlin whose practice moves between conceptual art, social transformation, and institutional imagination.
-Educated in Damascus and later holding postgraduate degrees from institutions in Odense and Frankfurt, he developed what he calls The Practice of Necessity, a methodological framework that positions art as an adaptive system responding to personal and collective urgencies.
+Educated in Damascus and later holding postgraduate degrees from institutions in Odense and Frankfurt, he developed what he calls The Practice of Necessity, a methodological framework that positions art as an adaptive system responding to collective and personal urgencies.

 His work has been collected and exhibited internationally.